Year of entry 2024

 Values based recruitment is carried out across our vocational programmes.
 Candidates who apply to more than one vocational course in the School of Medicine will only be considered for one course.
 Please note that if a candidate demonstrates motivation and insight for another non-School of Medicine vocational course (e.g. nursing or dentistry) they will be rejected without further consideration.

 Where possible, candidates who apply for multiple programmes within the School of Medicine will be informed that they must choose one course only.

 The School of Medicine does not normally participate in the UCAS Extra scheme for entry onto the Medical Ultrasound (Sonography) BSc degree course.
 You must tell us in your UCAS application if you want to defer entry and if you have any prior criminal convictions.

 Please see the latest School of Medicine Admissions Appeals and Complaints Procedure.

 We shortlist applicants against agreed criteria, using the information you submit on your UCAS form only.
 You must meet the academic entry requirement for the programme, at application or within the academic cycle.
 Your academic background and personal statement help us to assess your interest in the academic subject and are an important part of the process.
 The reference you provide on the UCAS form must also support your application.

 Evidence of care experience or placement is essential, specifically work experience in an ultrasound department is highly desirable.

-Offers are made on the basis of merit and the decision to make an offer after interview depends entirely on your performance at mini-interview, not on your predicted or achieved academic performance, or other scores.
+Offers are made on the basis of merit and the decision to make an offer after interview depends entirely on performance at mini-interview, not on predicted or achieved academic performance, or other scores.

 Ultrasound Undergraduate Admissions